benmvp/slides/2019/nationjs/react-eco.md

 NOTES:
 - Everybody's favorite topic!
 - Up until this point, we've implicitly been using components to store application data
-  * Possibly using Context API to pass data down to various components
+  * Possibly using Context API to pass down global props like language, theme, etc.
 - Once the data becomes too complex or too many components want to modify that data
   * _THEN_ it maybe time for a data management library!